 Shady Grove Fertility offers two different types of preimplantation testing that can look for chromosomal abnormalities or specific diseases within the embryos.

-Preimplantation genetic diagnosis (PGD) is used in cases if both partners are known carriers of an inheritable genetic disorder or for patients with infertility related to chromosomal abnormalities such as recurrent pregnancy loss or repeated unsuccessful IVF cycles.
+Preimplantation Genetic Testing for Monogenic/Single Gene Defects (PGT-M), previously known as preimplantation genetic diagnosis (PGD), is used in cases if both partners are known carriers of an inheritable genetic disorder or for patients with infertility related to chromosomal abnormalities such as recurrent pregnancy loss or repeated unsuccessful IVF cycles.

-Preimplantation genetic screening (PGS) is used to look for abnormalities in chromosome number, such as trisomy 21, which causes Down syndrome, and many others that are likely to result in implantation failure or miscarriage.
+Preimplantation Genetic Testing for Aneuploidies (PGT-A), previously known as preimplantation genetic screening (PGS), is used to look for abnormalities in chromosome number, such as trisomy 21, which causes Down syndrome, and many others that are likely to result in implantation failure or miscarriage.

 Embryos that are not transferred but continue to thrive in the laboratory can undergo cryopreservation (freezing) using a specialized technique known as vitrification.
 We recommend freezing for any high-quality embryos that survive to the blastocyst stage of development.
 We store these embryos in liquid nitrogen and can thaw them at a later date.
 The procedures involved in preparing for an FET are much simpler and less expensive, and pregnancy rates with frozen embryos are nearly identical to cycles with fresh embryos.
 Freezing only embryos that survive to the blastocyst stage maximizes the chance for success in a thaw cycle.
 Further, having embryos frozen can be a great way of "preserving fertility," especially for women who are in their 30s.